While drinking enough water may seem like a simple action, it impacts virtually every aspect of sports performance.

 To maintain optimal hydration throughout the day, young athletes should drink ½ to 1 ounce of water per pound of body weight.
 To maintain peak performance during exercise, minimize water weight loss to no more than 2% of your body weight.
 This means that a 100-pound athlete should lose no more than 2 pounds during a workout.

-Williams encourages athletes to drink plenty of water in the hours leading up to practice and continue taking four to six big gulps of water every 15 to 20 minutes during exercise.
+Athletes should drink plenty of water in the hours leading up to practice.
+Continue taking four to six big gulps of water every 15 to 20 minutes during exercise.
 After exercising, drink 24 ounces of water for every pound of water weight you lose during your workout.

 Calculating sweat rate